 Elastic Demand (PED > 1)

 When a small change in price results in a significant change in the quantity demanded, the demand is considered elastic.
-Products with elastic demand are often non-essential or have many substitutes.
+Goods with elastic demand are often non-essential goods that may have many substitutes.
 For example, if the price of a particular brand of soda increases, consumers may easily switch to another brand, leading to a significant drop in sales for the original brand.

 Unitary Elasticity | Unit Elastic Demand (PED = 1)